-East Cervantes Street and 9th Avenue
+- East Cervantes Street and 9th Avenue

-East Gregory Street and 9th Avenue
+- East Gregory Street and 9th Avenue

-East Gregory Street and Bayfront Parkway
+- East Gregory Street and Bayfront Parkway

-East Chase Street and 9th Avenue
+- East Chase Street and 9th Avenue

-East Chase Street and Bayfront Parkway
+- East Chase Street and Bayfront Parkway

-North Alcaniz Street and East Chase Street
+- North Alcaniz Street and East Chase Street

-North Alcaniz Street and East Cervantes Street
+- North Alcaniz Street and East Cervantes Street

-North Davis Highway and East Cervantes Street
+- North Davis Highway and East Cervantes Street

-(4) Penalties.
+- (4) Penalties.
 Violation of this section shall be enforced by application of the penalties set forth in section 1-1-8 of the Code of the City of Pensacola, Florida.

-In addition, the officer issuing a citation under this article may elect to contact community outreach services in order to determine whether a referral can be made or services offered to assist the individual cited.
+In addition, the officer issuing a citation under this article may elect to contact community outreach services, such as United Way's First Call For Help, in order to determine whether a referral can be made or services offered to assist the individual cited.
 In the event the officer is unable to contact community outreach services at the time of the officer's contact with the person accused of violating this section, the officer may supply the person with information sufficient for the person to make such contact at a later time.